The misconceptions of the British 1912 ban on monoplanes.

 A committee was quickly set up to look into the accidents.
 It produced a report that what given to the government on the 3rd of December 1912 and made public the following February.
 It concluded that none of the accidents could be blamed on the aircraft being monoplanes.
 It did note that the very nature of biplane design "admits of ample strength" but it concluded that there was no reason why monoplanes should not be as safe as biplanes if properly designed.
 The committee listed a series of recommendations to apply to any future purchases of aircraft (clearly influenced by Blériots report to the French government) and advised that flying of monoplanes should recommence, providing that all existing monoplanes were inspected and found to either meet the recommendations or be modified to do so.
 It also recommended that the government should employ its own inspectors to advise on the safety of aircraft taken into future service and to regularly inspect RFC machines and engines.
 It also produced a list of subjects for the Government's Advisory Committee for Aeronautics to look into.
 One of the subjects listed was "Aerodynamic investigation of aeroplane wings designed to have sufficient strength without external bracing."
 Very prescient indeed!

 Thus the ban on monoplanes lasted only five months and the RFC continued to operate monoplanes after the ban was lifted.
-It would go on to order more monoplanes before the start of World War One
+It would go on to order more monoplanes before the start of World War One.
+However, some of the monoplanes on the strength of the RFC before the ban disappeared from service, presumably because they could not be strengthened or reconfigured to meet the new, more stringent, recommendations.
+It is noticeable that "Antoinette" style monoplanes, with supporting struts at the mid-points of the wings, such as the Flanders type, did not fly with the RFC again.

 A Bristol Coanda monoplane being tested by loading its wing with sandbags, as recommended by Blériot.
-The Coanda monoplane had two elements that Blériot had identified as being a issue; a flat angle for the wires supporting the top of the wing and supporting wires on the bottom of the wing that relied on the undercarriage structure (meaning that damage to the undercarriage could lead to the collapse of the wing).
-Bristol redesigned the Coanda into the BR 7 biplane and Bristol Coanda monoplanes on order for Romania were converted to this standard.
-The BR 7 went on to be developed into the BR8 biplane which was one of the many types ordered in small quantity by the Admiralty for the RNAS at the outbreak of war.
+The Coanda monoplane had two elements that Blériot had identified as being an issue; a flat angle for the wires supporting the top of the wing and supporting wires on the bottom of the wing that relied on the undercarriage structure (meaning that damage to the undercarriage could lead to the collapse of the wing).
+Bristol redesigned the Coanda into the BR 7 biplane, which went on to be developed into the BR8 biplane; one of the many types ordered in small quantity by the Admiralty for the RNAS at the outbreak of war.

 The British Army was used to obtaining its weapons from government-run ordnance factories.
 So it had been a natural step to set up the Royal Aircraft Factory to design aircraft to specifications laid down by the forces, to be used by the fledgling RFC (the designs would be contracted-out to commercial firms to build in quantity).
 The result was the super-stable and safe-to-fly BE2 biplane, which conformed to exactly what had been asked for.
 The BE1, forerunner to the BE2, had taken part in the 1912 aircraft trials and demonstrated a clear superiority to all the other aircraft, but being government-built was ineligible for a prize or placing.
 The BE2 was adopted as the standard aircraft of the RFC and soon made up the bulk of its strength (along with the follow-on BE3 and RE1 designs), supplemented by French-designed Farman pusher biplanes and Bleriot monoplanes.
 The only commercial independent British designed aircraft on the strength of the RFC were some Avro 500 biplanes.